mz3r0/software-engineering/Programming paradigms & types of languages.md

 and

 > [Steve Yegge](https://en.wikipedia.org/wiki/Steve_Yegge "Steve Yegge") and others noted that natural languages lack the OOP approach of strictly prioritizing _things_ (objects/nouns before _actions_ (methods/verbs).
 This problem may cause OOP to suffer more convoluted solutions than procedural programming.

+## Probabilistic Programming

+**Probabilistic programming** (PP) is a programming paradigm in which probabilistic models are specified and inference for these models is performed automatically.
+It represents an attempt to unify probabilistic modeling and traditional general purpose programming in order to make the former easier and more widely applicable.
+It can be used to create systems that help make decisions in the face of uncertainty.

+Probabilistic reasoning has been used for predicting stock prices, recommending movies, diagnosing computers, detecting cyber intrusions and image detection.
+The Gen probabilistic programming library (written in Julia) has been applied to vision and robotics tasks.
+Probabilistic programming languages are also commonly used in Bayesian cognitive science to develop and evaluate models of cognition.

+PPLs often extend from a basic language.
+The choice of underlying basic language depends on the similarity of the model to the basic language's ontology, as well as commercial considerations and personal preference.
+For instance, Dimple and Chimple are based on Java, Infer.NET is based on .NET Framework, while PRISM extends from Prolog.
+However, some PPLs such as WinBUGS offer a self-contained language, that maps closely to the mathematical representation of the statistical models, with no obvious origin in another programming language.
+The language for winBUGS was implemented to perform Bayesian computation using Gibbs Sampling (and related algorithms).
+A probabilistic relational programming language (PRPL) is a PPL specially designed to describe and infer with probabilistic relational models (PRMs).
+PPL List on [Wikipedia](https://en.wikipedia.org/wiki/Probabilistic_programming)

+> This last paradigm doesn't feel as detailed as I hoped it would be, but if I had to keep expanding this document it'd be a low priority.